ollieread/multitenancy/readme.md

 This only works for models that have the tenant foreign key as a column, and is designed to prevent you from having to manually add where clauses everywhere.

 If you wish to see all entries regardless of the current tenant, use the `withAll()` method.

+## Multi Database ##

+If you wish to use a multi database multitenant approach (each tenant has their own database), you can do so with this package.

+### Configuring ###

+Create yourself a base configuration within the database configuration file.
+For example, duplicate the mysql connection information, rename to whatever you would like, set the database name to be an empty string, and then update the `multidatabase.connection` setting in the multitenancy configuration file.

+By default, the connection will look for a database named `tenant_{id}` where `{id}` is the id of the row from the tenant model.
+To override this, you need to provide a configuration parser, which will allow you to adjust all of the connection configuration settings per tenant.
+Below is how to do so, using the default implementation.

+    Multitenancy::setConnectionParser(function ($config = [], Tenant $tenant) {
+        $config['database'] = 'tenant_'.$tenant->id;
+        return $config;
+    });

+### Implementing ###

+To use this, simple reference the `multitenancy` connection either in the Eloquent model property, or by using `DB::connection('multitenancy')` when using the base database library.

 ## Authentication ##